m35wang/cmd-f-2024-FAAM/README.md

 **Challenges we ran into**

-Initially, we wanted to work on a different idea that used a Google Maps API; however, we struggled to make progress with this topic.
+Initially, we wanted to work on a different idea making a chrome extension, however, we struggled to make progress with this topic due to security limitations.
 We realized we had to shift gears in order to create a tangible product.
 This led to us working with TensorFlow and MoveNet.
 However, these materials were still new to us so the learning curve was steep.
 We had trouble downloading and implementing these materials and came across many bugs.
 We solved these problems by asking mentors, relatives and following YouTube videos.

 **Accomplishments that we're proud of**